Dozens of countries with no deals face higher tariffs as trade deadline looms

 And which countries don't?

 Of the 68 countries, along with the EU, that appear in Trump's executive order, the majority do not have deals.
-That includes Cambodia, now facing a tariff of of 19%; Algeria at 30%, Iraq at 35%; Syria at 41%, Switzerland at 39% and Taiwan at 20%.
+That includes Algeria, now facing a tariff of 30%; Iraq at 35%; Syria at 41%, Switzerland at 39% and Taiwan at 20%.

 Trump had already slapped large duties on Brazil and India even before the August deadline was reached.
 In the case of Brazil, Trump signed an executive order late Wednesday imposing a 50% duty on imports, though he exempted several large categories, including aircraft, aluminum, and energy products.
 Trump is angry at Brazil's government because it is prosecuting its former president, Jair Bolsonaro, for attempting to overturn his election loss in 2022.
 Trump was indicted on a similar charge in 2023.